-This policy was updated in October 2017, based on the draft Northumberland policy for SEND, in consultation with parents.
+This policy was updated in October 2017 and reviewed in September 2018, based on the draft Northumberland policy for SEND, in consultation with parents.
 It reflects the SEND Code of Practice, 0-25 guidance.
-All parents have been made aware of the updated policy, which is on the school website, with copies available from the office.
+Copies are available from the office.